csc-training/advanced-mpi/mpi/heat-equation/README_2d.md

    use temporary buffers for communication.
 Create appropriate datatype and utilize it in I/O related communication.
-Note that you need also the coordinates of processes in the cartesian grid in order to read from / write to correct part of the global temperature field.
+Note that you need also the coordinates of processes in the cartesian grid in order to read from / write to the correct part of the global temperature field.